FoolsLynx/pokecrystalplus/README.md

 ### New Trainers and NPCs

-- Todo (Add NPC that sells Rare Candy and X Items in Cherrygrove)
+- Rare Candy & X Item Dealer in Cherrygrove
 - Todo (Add Legendary Static Encounters)

 ### New Rematches